 - The graduation rates for African-American males are 59% and 16% for high school and college, respectively, indicating a need for a holistic educational model that meets their needs;

 - Parents, donors, and community members have consistently and unanimously asked us to expand the scope of our efforts; and

 - Most elementary schools in the region break at 5th grade, thereby creating another logical point of admission to our school.

-What do the 6th and 7th grades look like?
+What do grades 6-8 look like?
 They are designed to:

 - Tap into the unique way that adolescent boys learn.
-Engaging in a comprehensive, intentional course of study that spirals into our Upper School curriculum, students in our 6th and 7th grade experience a curriculum that prepares them for the academic rigors they will face in later grades, features hands-on, STEM-oriented learning in a dedicated 'maker space', and a focuses on character formation.
+Engaging in a comprehensive, intentional course of study that spirals into our Upper School curriculum, students in our 6th and 7th grade experience a curriculum that prepares them for the academic rigors they will face in later grades, features hands-on, STEM-oriented learning in a dedicated 'maker space', and a focus on character formation.

-How does the expansion effect the school as a whole?
+How does the expansion affect the school as a whole?
 The campaign is strengthening our school by: